top of page

 Biofertilizer Formulations: Potassium-solubilizing bacteria are increasingly being used in biofertilizers.
 These formulations are either applied directly to soil or as seed treatments to enhance potassium availability throughout the growing season.

-Integration with Other Beneficial Microbes: KSB are often combined with nitrogen-fixing and phosphorus-solubilizing bacteria to provide a comprehensive nutrient management solution.
+Integration with Other Beneficial Microbes: are often combined with nitrogen-fixing and phosphorus solubilizing bacteria to provide a comprehensive nutrient management solution.
 This integrated approach ensures balanced nutrient availability for optimal plant growth.

 Use in Marginal Soils: In nutrient-poor or saline soils, KSB help mitigate potassium stress, enabling crops to thrive in challenging environments.